veerbia/share-character-ai/README.md

 # share-character-ai

-ShareCharacterAI is a Chrome extension that lets you copy your entire Character.ai conversations with one click."
+ShareCharacterAI is a lightweight Chrome extension that lets you copy your entire Character.ai conversations with one click.